 - After the event, we ask that every grantee follow up to give an account of their experience by sharing stories, pictures, or video from their event.
 This gives us an opportunity to celebrate as a community and also provides ideas and inspiration for others within the community.

 In 2016, NDC staff and elders announced an ongoing commitment to invest in multiplying leaders and churches around the metro-Denver area.
 To accomplish this goal we established the NDC Church Planting Residency.

 The primary goal of the church planting residency is to cultivate, develop, and launch church planters to create new faith communities.
 This is a process that includes evaluation and preparation, the cultivation and growth of a core team, and the launching of a public presence.
 Churches that NDC helps to plant remain autonomous but stay connected through the Church Cooperative of Denver (CCD).

 In the fall of 2020, NDC hired Chuck and Katie Fowler as church plant residents.
-Chuck and Katie are currently in the process of launching Nova Church in the Capitol Hill area of Denver.
+In March 2021, Katie and Chuck launched Nova Church in the Capitol Hill area of Denver.
 For more information about Nova Church click here to go to their website.

 Westside Church Internacional